jxubb/UAlberta-Multimedia-Course-Program--Human-Segmentation-with-YOLACT/README.md

 # Human Segmentation with YOLACT

-This project is based on the [YOLACT](https://arxiv.org/abs/1904.02689) framework.
-Before implementing this project, please refer to the instruction of [YOLACT](https://arxiv.org/abs/1904.02689) before implementing our project.
+The goal of this project is implementing human segmentation with YOLACT.
+This project is based on the [YOLACT](https://arxiv.org/abs/1904.02689) framework, so before implementing this project, please refer to the instruction of [YOLACT](https://arxiv.org/abs/1904.02689).

 ## Images